YVSBITS/OSS_Assignment4_Group34/README.md

 ## Fasinating Number
 Multiplying a number by two and three separately, the number obtained by writing the results obtained with the given number will be called a fascinating number.
 If the result obtained after concatenation contains all digits from 1 to 9, exactly once.

+## Factorial of a Number
+The factorial of a number is the function that multiplies the number by every natural number below it.
+Symbolically, factorial can be represented as "!".
+So, n factorial is the product of the first n natural numbers and is represented as n!.